Profile: Yingluck Shinawatra

 Her government proposed legislation allowing amnesty for those convicted of political violence that took place after the coup that ousted her brother, including the mass street protests that paralysed Bangkok in 2010.

-It proved unpopular with some of her traditional supporters, who argued it would allow those responsible for the deaths of civilian protesters in 2010 to go free.
+It proved unpopular with some of her traditional supporters, who argued it would allow those responsible for the deaths of civilian protesters to go free.

-But it sparked opposition fury, amid fears the ruling party would use it to allow Thaksin Shinawatra back into Thailand without having to serve his jail term.
+It also sparked opposition fury, amid fears the ruling party would use it to allow Mr Thaksin back into Thailand without having to serve his jail term.

-Ms Yingluck appealed for calm - and allowed the amnesty bill to fail in the Senate.
-But that did not appease the protesters, who demanded that her government be replaced with an unelected "people's council".
+Street protests erupted in Bangkok.
+Ms Yingluck appealed for calm, and allowed the amnesty bill to fail in the Senate.

-Then the courts stepped in and removed Ms Yingluck over the transfer of her national security chief.
+Then the courts stepped in and removed Ms Yingluck - their case was linked to the transfer of her national security chief.
 Weeks later, the military ousted what was left of her government, leaving Thailand once again under military rule.